kavya006/kavya006.github.io/_posts/tutorials/2024-19-07-tf-pipeline-for-multiple-time-series-classification.md

 Time series data analysis plays a crucial role in various domains, ranging from finance and healthcare to weather forecasting and industrial processes.
 In a previous article, we explored the implementation of the MultiSeriesWindowGenerator class in TensorFlow, which proved useful for time series forecasting tasks.

-In the comments, one reader requested to see how the MultiSeriesWindowsGenerator defined in the said post could be modified to work for classification tasks instead of the typical regression tasks.
-I would like to thank Simone Alessia for the suggestion.
+In the comments, one reader requested to see how the `MultiSeriesWindowsGenerator` defined in the said post could be modified to work for classification tasks instead of the typical regression tasks.
+I would like to thank `Simone Alessia` for the suggestion.
 In this post, I will attempt to adapt it for classification.
-For those who want to refer to my previous post, you can find it here  [Tensorflow Data Pipeline for Multiple Time Series | Medium](https://medium.com/@kavyamalla/extending-tensorflows-window-generator-for-multiple-time-series-8b15eba57858)
+For those who want to refer to my previous post, you can find it here  [Tensorflow Data Pipeline for Multiple Time Series](https://medium.com/@kavyamalla/extending-tensorflows-window-generator-for-multiple-time-series-8b15eba57858)

 One thing to note before I start off - I will only mention the changes I have made.
 If a change is not mentioned, it means the code remains the same as in the last post.